chhsiao1981/charts/README.md

 ### Observability

 Optionally, a Kubernetes observability stack can be deployed into the Kind cluster.
-You can choose between OpenObserve or Grafana.
+You can choose between OpenObserve or a Grafana-based stack.

 #### OpenObserve